hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/22- Terraform Modules.md

 However,

-the child module can declare output values to selectively export certain values to be accessed by the calling module.
+the child module can declare output values to selectively export certain values to be accessed by the calling module (parent module).

 __________________________________________________________________________________________